 Expat Dubai

-If you have your heart set on moving to the Middle East, one of the locations that is extremely exotic, offers a lot luxury and is thriving as a modern metropolis is Dubai.
-Dubai is located in the United Arab Emirates and for the last couple of decades has made enormous strides in the area.
-Today, it is known for its Las Vegas type of atmosphere and a wealth of luxuries and services.
+Dubai is one of the most exotic, luxurious, and thriving modern metropolises in the Middle East.
+Dubai is a part of the United Arab Emirates and for the last couple of decades has made enormous strides in the area.
+Today, it is known for having an atmposphere similar to that of Las Vegas, and its wealth of luxuries and services.

 Climate

-The climate in Dubai can be extremely hot with summertime temperatures that can be over 110 degrees.
-While Dubai is very arid and practically has no humidity, it still can be very uncomfortable for those that are not used to intense heat.
+The climate in Dubai can be extremely hot with summertime temperatures of over 110 degrees.
+While Dubai is very arid and has practically no humidity, it still can be very uncomfortable for those who are not used to intense heat.
 However, with so many pools and air conditioned buildings, most foreigners do not experience the heat for more than a few moments each day.

-There are certain times of the year where the temperatures can be extremely hot or very mild, for instance between the months of October and March, temperatures are usually in the 70's to low 80's.
-At night, these temperatures drop even further.
-Between April and September temperatures are extremely high averaging in the 100's with the possibility of sandstorms, however for those seeking sun, there is some sunshine almost everyday with infrequent rainfall falling during the winter months.
+There are certain times of the year where the temperatures can be extremely hot or very mild.
+For instance, temperatures are usually in the 70’s to low 80’s between the months of October and March.
+At night, these temperatures drop even lower.
+Temperatures are extremely high between April and September, averaging in the 100’s with the possibility of sandstorms.
+There is sunshine almost everyday with infrequent rainfall during the winter months.

 Government

-Dubai is one of the seven independent emirates which each have their own ruler; it is part of the federation of United Arab Emirates (UAE).
+Dubai is one of the seven independent emirates which each have its own ruler.
+It is part of the federation of United Arab Emirates (UAE).
 The UAE is a federal government which includes a president and council members.
-The UAE is a conservative and Islamic based government; however it is known to be an open society that is quite modern.
+The UAE is a conservative and Islamic based government.
+However, the society is known to be open and quite modern.
 Dubai is the second largest emirate and has the largest population of all the emirates.
 The current ruler in Dubai is Sheikh Mohammed bin Rashid Al Maktoum.

-For those looking to visit and stay in Dubai a visa is not required for stays of up to 30 days (a passport is required).
-If you would like to stay longer, you will need to apply for a visa and complete the necessary requirements.
-Visas lengths are usually 6 months or more.
-You can find out more information about visas and residency requirements in Dubai at UAE Interact.
+No visa is required for visits of up to 30 days, only a passport is needed.
+Visitors who would like to stay longer have to apply for a visa and complete the necessary requirements.
+The duration of stay is 6 months or more.
+More information about visas and residency requirements in Dubai is available at UAE Interact.

 Tax System

-It should be noted that the United Arab Emirates collectively have no income tax; however each individual emirate can have an income tax rate that varies.
-Some emirates have a corporate tax rate of 55 percent for oil companies and 20 percent corporate tax rate for banking.
-Besides income taxes there are also a rental tax, and a Value Added Tax.
+The United Arab Emirates have no income tax collectively.
+However, individual emirates can have various income tax rates.
+Some emirates have a corporate tax rate of 55% for oil companies and 20% corporate tax rate for banking.
+There is also a rental and Value Added Tax.

 Medical Care

 The health care system in Dubai is quite modern and very accessible.
-Training and equipment is on par with the United States and Europe.
-However, if you are outside the city limits, you might find it very difficult to find medical services.
+Training and equipment are on par with the United States’ and Europe’s.
+However, it might be very difficult to find medical services outside the city limits.

-For those that are working for a company, it should be very easy to acquire private health insurance.
-If you are an entrepreneur, or a short term expat, you might want to look into travelers insurance that includes a medical component.
+For those who are working for a company, it should be very easy to acquire private health insurance.
+An entrepreneur or a short term expat should consider purchasing a travelers’ insurance policy that includes a medical component.
 Health care costs can be very expensive, but are usually moderate for most types of care.

 Real Estate

-As of March 2006, there are no longer any restrictions for foreigners to own or invest in property in Dubai.
-This new policy even includes the ability for foreigners to receive a freehold title.
-It should be noted that purchasing or investing in land does not automatically allow one to be a resident or receive a visa to this emirate.
+As of March 2006, foreigners are no longer restricted from owning or investing in property in Dubai.
+This new policy even allows foreigners to receive a freehold title.
+It should be noted that purchasing or investing in land does not automatically allow foreigners to become residents or even receive a visa to this emirate.

-As far as real estate prices go, Dubai has a reputation for luxury living and it reputation for luxury attracts many wealth tourists to this area.
-While moderate housing can be found, for the most part expect high priced luxury apartments, condos and beach front homes.
+Dubai has a reputation for luxurious living.
+This reputation attracts many wealthy tourists to this area.
+While moderate housing can be found, there are mostly high priced luxury apartments, condos, and beach front homes.

-Prices can easily top one million dollars and there are many developments that are several million or more.
-If you are looking for a home in Dubai on the lower end of the scale, expect to pay $500K US for a one bedroom apartment or condo.
+Prices can easily go above one million dollars and there are many developments that cost several million dollars or more.
+A one bedroom apartment or condo on the lower end of the scale costs about US$500K.

-For those that are not looking to live in or invest in Dubai for the long term, you can usually find rentals or leases that can satisfy most budgets.
-Smaller apartments or condos usually start out at about $1500 US with larger properties going for several thousand US dollars or more.
+Short term visitors can usually find rentals to satisfy their budget.
+Smaller apartments or condos usually start at about US$1500, while larger properties cost about several thousand US dollars or more.

 Shopping

-Dubai has excellent shopping and those that love luxury goods and services will be extremely pleased.
-Most goods are imported, but finding the basic necessities is usually very easy.
-Regarding the necessities, you will usually find what you need, but certain brands can be difficult to find, however for luxury goods, you will not have any problems.
-Practically all top luxury group brands are represented in Dubai.
+Dubai has excellent shopping and those who love luxury goods and services will be extremely pleased.
+Most goods are imported, but finding basic necessities is usually very easy.
+Certain brands of necessities can be difficult to find, but there is no such problem for luxury items.
+Practically all top luxury brands are available in Dubai.

 Cost of Living